nickmass/mass-nes/crates/nes/tests/data/AccuracyCoin/README.md

 ### RMW $2007 Extra Write
   1: A Read-Modify-Write instruction to address $2007 should perform an extra write where the low byte of the PPU address written is the result of the Read-Modify-Write instruction.
   2: This extra write should not occur when "v" is pointing to Palette RAM.
+(An extra write still might occur, but that's not the one we're testing for.)
   3: If "v" is pointing to Palette RAM, this extra write should not get written to the nametable.
-  4: If "v" is pointing to Palette RAM, this extra write should simply occur at "v" after it was incremented from the read cycle.

 ### Implied Dummy Reads
   1: Your emulator did not pass the SLO Absolute, X test.